xendit/xendit-qa-assessment/README.md

 1. Clone/ download the complete framework repository from the following github path - https://github.com/xendit/xendit-qa-assessment

-2.The folder names and its purpose is highlighted below
+2. The folder names and its purpose is highlighted below

 Folder name: *features*